Enforcing Reciprocity in Operator Learning for Seismic Wave Propagation: Preliminaries

 The reciprocity principle describes a certain invariance in a medium where the source and receiver positions are interchanged.
 The reciprocity relations are categorized by types of sources (e.g., single forces and force couples) and physical properties recorded at receivers (e.g., particle velocity, strain, and stress) \citep{arntsen2000new}.
 In this study, we take the example of single forces and particle velocity fields, the reciprocity relation for which holds in inhomogeneous, anisotropic, viscoelastic media is

-where $v_p^{m}(\mathbf{x}_0', t; \mathbf{x}_0)$ indicates the $p$ component of the particle velocity at position $\mathbf{x}_0'$ due to a body force acting in the $m$ direction at position $\mathbf{x}_0$ as a function of time $t$.
+where $v_n^{m}(\mathbf{x}_0', t; \mathbf{x}_0)$ indicates the $n$ component of the particle velocity at position $\mathbf{x}_0'$ due to a body force acting in the $m$ direction at position $\mathbf{x}_0$ as a function of time $t$.
 In the frequency domain, the relation becomes

 where $V$ is the Fourier transform of $v$ and $\omega$ is the angular frequency.
-To further simplify the problem, we only consider $m=p$ so that the directional force can be fixed.
-We focus on single vertical forces and vertical velocity fields, as the horizontal cases should be no different.
+To further simplify the problem, we only consider $m=n$ so that the directional force can be fixed.
+We focus on single vertical forces and vertical velocity fields, as the horizontal cases should be the same.
 Thus, the target variable is an invariant scalar when swapping the source and receiver.
+This configuration applies to particle velocity fields under single forces in the same direction, pressure fields under dilatational sources, and travel-time fields governed by the eikonal equation.
 Figure \ref{schematic} is a schematic for the reciprocity relation studied here.
 Future studies involving vectors or different types of sources and responses will be extensions of this pilot study.